romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/lambda/_index.en.md

 **When working with a published version of the AWS Lambda function, you should note that the _____.**

-- A. Use the AWS Management Console to create and configure the cluster.
+1. Use the AWS Management Console to create and configure the cluster.
-- B. Create a cron job to schedule the cluster deployment using the `_aws cloudformation deploy_` command
+1. Create a cron job to schedule the cluster deployment using the `_aws cloudformation deploy_` command
-- C. Create a configuration file with the .config extension and place it into the .ebextensions folder in the application package.
+1. Create a configuration file with the .config extension and place it into the .ebextensions folder in the application package.
-- D. Build an AWS Lambda function that polls to the ElasticBeanstalk environment deployments and create and configure the Amazon ElastiCache cluster.
+1. Build an AWS Lambda function that polls to the ElasticBeanstalk environment deployments and create and configure the Amazon ElastiCache cluster.

 <details>
 <summary>Explanation</summary>